Rust - OOPs

 Here:

-trait, providing its own implementation of thegreet
+Greetis a trait that defines agreetmethod.Personimplements theGreettrait, providing its own implementation of thegreetmethod.

 3. Inheritance and Composition